CrossWalk: Fairness-enhanced Node Representation Learning: Experiments

 \subsection{Link Prediction}

 In the Rice-Facebook dataset with two groups of nodes, A and B, there exist three types of links; A to A, B to B, and A to B connections.
 Similarly, in the Twitter dataset with three groups of nodes there exist six types of links.
 For each connection type, we select equal number of positive and negative test samples (10\% of each group).
-We train a logistic regression on the embeddings obtained by FairWalk and CrossWalk applied to DeepWalk.
+We train a logistic regression on the embeddings obtained by FairWalk and CrossWalk applied to DeepWalk (see Section \ref{sec:app-link-pred} for more details).
+We report the average result over 5 runs.
 Figures \ref{fig:link-prediction-rice} and \ref{fig:link-prediction-sample-4000-connected-subset} illustrate the total accuracy and disparity according to Eq. \eqref{eq:fairness-def}, for link prediction.
 It confirms the superiority of CrossWalk over FairWalk in reducing disparity with a slight decrease in accuracy.